 3.A.19.
 The Guided Entry of Tail Anchored Protein (GET) Family, formerly the TMS Recognition/Insertion Complex (TRC) Family

 An important class of proteins in eukaryotic cells includes tail-anchored (TA) membrane proteins, which include cytochrome b5 (the founding member of the TA family), the SNARE proteins involved in vesicle trafficking, proteins involved in apoptosis (Bcl-2 family), and several subunits of the mitochondrial and endoplasmic reticulum (ER) protein translocation channels.
 Membrane insertion of the exocytic SNARE protein, synaptobrevin, requires ATP hydrolysis and one or more protease-sensitive ER membrane proteins (Kutay et al., 1995).
 The yeast genome encodes 55 tail-anchored membrane proteins (Beilharz et al., 2003) that are ultimately localized to the nuclear envelope, the outer mitochondrial membrane, the peroxisome, and all membranes within the exocytic and endocytic pathways (Mandon and Gilmore, 2007).
 In plants such as Arabidopsis thaliana, the GE pathway is involed in root hair growth and SNARE abundance (Xing et al. 2017).
 ER membrane receptors of the GET pathway seem to be conserved throughout eukaryotes (Asseck et al. 2021).
 TA protein insertion with a special focus on plants has been reviewed (Mehlhorn et al. 2021).
 Distinct features of Get3d include an incomplete active site, a 'closed' conformation in the apo-state, and a hydrophobic chamber.
 It has ATPase activity and is capable of binding TA proteins, supporting a potential role in TA protein targeting.
 Get3d is first found with the development of photosynthesis and conserved across 1.2 billion years into the chloroplasts of higher plants across the evolution of photosynthesis, suggesting a role in the homeostasis of the photosynthetic machinery (Barlow et al. 2023).

 Tail-anchored (TA) proteins serve numerous essential roles in cells.
 TRC40/Asna-1 interacts posttranslationally with TA proteins in a TMS-dependent manner for delivery to a proteinaceous receptor.
 Subsequent release from TRC40/Asna-1 and insertion into the membrane depends on ATP hydrolysis.
 Consequently, an ATPase-deficient mutant of TRC40/Asna-1 dominantly inhibited TA protein insertion selectively without influencing other translocation pathways (Stefanovic and Hegde, 2007).
 The GET pathway selects TA proteins destined for the endoplasmic reticulum (ER), utilizing distinct molecular steps, including differential binding by the co-chaperone Sgt2 and kinetic proofreading after ATP hydrolysis by the targeting factor Get3 (Rao et al. 2016).
 The molecular basis of tail-anchored integral membrane protein recognition by the cochaperone Sgt2 has been studied (Lin et al. 2021), showing that Sgt2 binds to the hydrophobic transmembrane domain of the TA protein.

 TA proteins are post-translationally targeted to and inserted into the ER membrane through their single C-terminal transmembrane domain.
 Membrane insertion of TA proteins in mammalian cells is mediated by the ATPase TRC40/Asna1 (Get3 in yeast) and a receptor in the ER membrane.
 Vilardi et al. (2011) identified the tryptophan-rich basic protein (WRB), also known as congenital heart disease protein 5 (CHD5), as the ER membrane receptor for TRC40/Asna1.
 WRB shows sequence similarity to Get1, a subunit of the membrane receptor complex for yeast Get3.
 It is an ER-resident membrane protein that interacts with TRC40/Asna1 and recruits it to the ER membrane.
 A coiled-coil domain of WRB is the binding site for TRC40/Asna1.
-A soluble form of the coiled-coil domain interferes with TRC40/Asna1-mediated membrane insertion of TA proteins (Vilardi et al., 2011).
+A soluble form of the coiled-coil domain interferes with TRC40/Asna1-mediated membrane insertion of TA proteins (Vilardi et al., 2011), revealing that the.

-The reaction mediated by TRC40 is:
+The reaction mediated by the TRC40/GET pathway is:

-Tail-anchored protein (TA) (cytosol) ATP → TA protein (endomembrane; integrated) ADP Pi
+Tail-anchored (TA) protein (cytosol) + ATP → TA protein (endomembrane; integrated) + ADP + Pi